 Hyperledger Fabric works differently.
 It features a node called an orderer (it’s also known as an “ordering node”) that does this transaction ordering, which along with other orderer nodes forms an ordering service.
 Because Hyperledger Fabric’s design relies on deterministic consensus algorithms, any block validated by the peer is guaranteed to be final and correct.
 Ledgers cannot fork the way they do in many other distributed and permissionless blockchain networks.
 See more about ordering services in the Hyperledger Fabric documentation provided here.

 Every network begins with an ordering system channel.
+If you need to add an organization to the application channel, you need to add it as the system channel member.
 The policies in the ordering system channel configuration blocks govern the consensus used by the ordering service and define how new blocks are created.